mirkobrombin/foundation-lang/docs/bootstrap.md

 receiver methods, borrowed dynamic dispatch, semantic resolution, typed FIR, and checked i32 operations.
 Named functions are first-class values, generic function values infer from an expected signature, and closures use explicit copy, own, view, or edit captures with deterministic environment destruction.
-It also supports checked C ABI imports and exports, deterministic public headers, and native C or object inputs.
+Mutable places support ownership-preserving replacement, complete struct destructuring moves every field, and compiler-managed struct destructors can prepare values for automatic field cleanup.
+The first dynamic collection, `std.collections.List<T>`, is Foundation source and drains long owner chains iteratively.
+Stage 0 also supports checked C ABI imports and exports, deterministic public headers, and native C or object inputs.
 Each added construct must serve the stage-1 compiler or an accepted language invariant.

 Stage 0 bounds parser nesting and expression complexity before semantic analysis.
 It records at most 100 specific errors, followed by FDN0000 when more input errors are suppressed.
 These limits